denver-code/denver-code/README.md

 - Cloudflare for SSL and protection
 - Docker for virtualization and rapid deployments

-More details via email by request: `csigorek@gmail.com`
+More details via email by request: `ihor@savenko.tech`